boniyeamincse/python_code_boni/01 Basic Syntax and Structure/01 variable/variable.md

 ---

+## 📝 Practice Problems

+Try these problems to test your understanding of Python variables and data types:

+### Beginner

+1. **Simple Assignment**
+   Assign your name to a variable and print it.

+2. **Sum of Two Numbers**
+   Take two numbers as input, store them in variables, and print their sum.

+3. **Type Checking**
+   Assign a value to a variable and print its type using `type()`.

+4. **Boolean Variable**
+   Create a variable that stores whether you are a student (`True` or `False`) and print it.

+5. **Multiple Assignment**
+   Assign values to three variables in a single line and print them.

+### Intermediate

+6. **Swapping Variables**
+   Swap the values of two variables and print the result.

+7. **String Formatting**
+   Store your name and age in variables and print a sentence like:
+   `"My name is Alice and I am 25 years old."`

+8. **List Operations**
+   Create a list of three favorite fruits and print the second fruit.

+9. **Dictionary Usage**
+   Create a dictionary to store a student's name, age, and grade.
+Print the dictionary.

+10. **Tuple Unpacking**
+    Assign a tuple of three numbers to a variable and unpack them into three separate variables.

+### Advanced

+11. **Type Conversion**
+    Take a string input of a number, convert it to an integer, and print the result and its type.

+12. **Set Operations**
+    Create two sets of numbers and print their union and intersection.

+13. **Nested Data Structures**
+    Create a dictionary where the value is a list (e.g., a student and their grades).
+Print the grades.

+14. **NoneType Variable**
+    Create a variable with value `None` and check its type.

+15. **Complex Number**
+    Create a variable to store a complex number and print its real and imaginary parts.

+---

 **Summary:**
 Variables are fundamental in Python for storing and manipulating data.
 Understanding variable types and naming rules is essential for writing clear and effective Python code.